TochukwuEgwuchika/simple_shell/README.md

 ## ASH: The ALX Shell
-The gates of shell is a shell program built during the ALX SE program as a final project for the first trimester, it helps student to understand the advanced concepts behind the shell program include process, system call, bit manipulation, file managment, error handling ...
+The gates of shell is a shell program built during the ALX SE program as a final project for the first trimester, it helps student to understand the advanced concepts behind the shell program include process, system call, bit manipulation, file managment, error handling etc...

 ## Getting ASH
 In order to install the shell and get benefits of it's features you need to clone the current project, and compile it.
-You need to make sure that this shell tested and garantees work based on `gcc-4.8` and the `C90` standard.
+The shell should be compiled with `gcc-4.8` or new versions of gcc and it adheres to the `C90` standard.

 ## Features
 Some of the main featurs of this shell includes -

-* Display a prompt and wait for the user to type a command.
+* Displays a prompt and wait for the user to type a command.
 A command line always ends with a new line.
 * If an executable cannot be found, print an error message and display the prompt again.
 * Handle errors.
-* Hndling the “end of file” condition (Ctrl+D)
+* Handling the “end of file” condition (Ctrl+D)
-* Hanling the command line with arguments
+* Handling the command line with arguments
-* Handle the PATH
+* Handling the PATH
-* Support the exit features and the exit status
+* Support for the exit features and the exit status
-* Handle the Ctrl-C to not terminate the shell
+* Handling the Ctrl-C to not terminate the shell
 * Handling the command seperator `;`
 * Handling `&&` and `||` logical operators
-* Handle variable replacements `$?` and `$$`
+* Handling variable replacements `$?` and `$$`
-* Handle the comments `#`
+* Handling the comments `#`
-* Support the history feature
+* Supports the history feature
-* Support the file input
+* Supports the file input

 ## Builtins
 * The exit builtin `exit [STATUS]`